TYPO3-Documentation/t3docs-wiki-migration/output_pages/Graphicsmagick.rst

 ..

-   If you do also have an ImageMagick installation [outdated wiki link] then you cannot use the option '--enable-magick-compat' in the configure command.
+   If you do also have an ImageMagick
+   `installation </Category:Installation>`__ [deprecated wiki link] then you cannot use the option '--enable-magick-compat' in the configure command.

 ::